Adele Parks

 Adele Parks MBE is an English women's fiction author.
-She has written 21 novels in her 21-year career as an author and is one of the bestselling authors of women's fiction in the United Kingdom.
+She has written 24 novels in her 24-year career as an author and is one of the bestselling authors of women's fiction in the United Kingdom.

 Biography

-Parks was born in Teesside.
-She decided she wanted to be a writer at the age of 7 and studied English at the University of Leicester.
+Parks is from Teesside, near Middlesbrough, in North Yorkshire.
+She decided she wanted to be a writer at the age of seven.
+She studied English at the University of Leicester.
 Before becoming a novelist, Parks worked in advertising and management consultancy.
 Her debut novel, Playing Away, was released in 2000.

-As of January 2022, she has sold over 4 million UK edition copies of her novels and her books have been translated into 30 languages.
-Every one of her 21 novels are bestsellers in the UK.
+As of January 2025, she has sold more than 5.5 million UK edition copies of her novels and her books have been translated into 31 languages.
+Every one of her 23 novels are bestsellers in the UK.

-Her Majesty the Queen gave her the honour of M.B.E in the New Year Honours List 2022.
+She was awarded with an MBE in the New Year Honours List 2022.
 She was a judge of the Costa Book Awards in 2010 and has regularly been the judge of the Costa Short Story Awards.
 In 2009 she was awarded an honorary doctorate, a Doctor of Letters, by Teesside University.
 Her Quick Read book, Happy Families, won the Learners' Favourite Award.
 She is an ambassador for literacy charity The Reading Agency and a Patron of the National Literacy Trust.
 She is also a Patron of The Guildford Book Festival.

 Lies, Lies, Lies was shortlisted for the 2020 Fiction Book of the Year in the British Book Awards.

 In 2020, Parks entered a deal with MPCA and Engage Productions for cinematic adaptations of her books.

-Parks was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to literature.